econmediadb/econmediadb/README.md

-As an active teacher at a public secondary school, I've dedicated myself to exploring and enhancing the pedagogy of economics teaching.
+I'm a teacher at a public secondary school, dedicated to making economics education more dynamic and accessible.

-My interests lie at the intersection of economics and technology, particularly in the application of numerical methods to economic models.
-I'm constantly seeking new ways to integrate coding into my teaching, making economic theories more accessible and engaging for my students.

-On this platform, you'll find my projects and collaborations that reflect my dedication to education, economics, and technology.
+My approach involves using technology and numerical methods to bring economic models to life.
+On this platform, you'll find examples of how I use coding to help students engage with economic theories in a new way.
+These projects and collaborations are a direct reflection of my work in education, economics, and technology.

 ### 🍀 economics teaching